node-ts/bus/packages/bus-core/src/workflow/README.md

 The following represents a simple workflow that sends a welcome message to new users and subscribes them to a mailing list.

-`user-signup-workflow-data.ts` is a workflow data definition that describes the state that the workflow will create and update throughout its lifetime.
+`user-signup-workflow-state.ts` is a workflow data definition that describes the state that the workflow will create and update throughout its lifetime.

 ```typescript
 // user-signup-workflow.ts